- Duties Summary

 - Required Documents

-- Are you a current or former federal employee?
-Submit a copy of your most recent SF-50, Notification of Personnel Action.
+Federal Employees: If you are a current or former Federal employee, please provide a copy of your most recent SF-50.

 A career with the U.S. Government provides employees with a comprehensive benefits package.
 As a federal employee, you and your family will have access to a range of benefits that are designed to make your federal career very rewarding. .